‘The monster movie’

 So, here are the twin lessons of Prophecy: know your audience and make sure your monster can live up to its reputation!
 Otherwise, you’ll just be known for that one scene with the exploding sleeping bag.

-Lisa Marie Bowman, MOVIES & MANIA via Horror Critic
+Lisa Marie Bowman, guest reviewer via Horror Critic

 “…Prophecy has a certain something that just can’t be denied.
-Prophecy even contains a MESSAGE (re: don’t mess with Mother Nature or you’ll be sorry), which is more than I can say for most horror movies produced today.
+Prophecy even contains a message (re: don’t mess with Mother Nature or you’ll be sorry), which is more than I can say for most horror movies produced today.
 Is it scary?
 No. Vastly amusing?
 You bet your bottom dollar.”
-Patrick Naugle, DVD Verdict
+DVD Verdict

 “John Frankenheimer is a good director, and even in its silliest moments, Prophecy has some beautifully orchestrated moments.
 There are some nicely composed shots of the bear creature as it crosses a mist-filled river and some awe-inspiring panoramas of the forest, accompanied by stirring classical music.
 These moments of taste and beauty stand out amidst the preponderance of schlock.”
 John Kenneth Muir, Horror Films of the 1970s, McFarland, 2002